 No. 14 Houston beats Temple 84-46 for 6th straight win

-HOUSTON (AP) Fabian White Jr. had 26 points and six rebounds and No. 14 Houston scored the first 15 points in an 84-46 victory over Temple on Thursday night.
+HOUSTON — Fabian White Jr. had 26 points and six rebounds and No. 14 Houston scored the first 15 points in an 84-46 victory over Temple on Thursday night.

 White was 11 of 18 from the field to help the Cougars (26-4, 15-2 American Athletic) win their sixth straight.
 The graduate senior has scored at least 20 points in three straight games.